vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

-## Ledger Apps Installation ##
+## Ledger Apps Installation

-Now you can install the ethereum and bitcoin application into your Ledger Nano S/X.
+Now you can install the Ethereum and bitcoin application into your Ledger Nano S/X.
-In this integration we will use the ethereum and bitcoin application from your Ledger.
+In this integration, we will use the Ethereum and bitcoin application from your Ledger.

 {: .center}